tommheik/4dCylindricalShearlet/README.md

 ### ToDo

-Many files have unnecessary and commented sections which should be cleaned.
-Also some functions are missing their original authors.
+Some functions are missing their original authors.